6 Tips for Driving Your RV on the Ferry

 How to Know if Your RV Will Fit on the Ferry

 Do you own an RV and enjoy going on adventures?
 The Cape May-Lewes Ferry is an easy way to get from New Jersey to Delaware (or vice versa) while relaxing across the Delaware Bay.
-You may be thinking, “there is no way my big RV is going to fit on the ferry!”
-The good news is that we can accommodate almost any size motor home or trailer onto our vessels.
-Every day, we see all different shapes and sizes of recreational vehicles come aboard our vessels.
-Whether you have a Class A motor home or a fifth wheel trailer, we have space for you!
+You may be thinking, “there is no way my RV is going to fit on the ferry!”
+The good news is that we can accommodate almost any size motor home or trailer aboard our vessels.
+Every day, we welcome all different shapes and sizes of recreational vehicles aboard our vessels, so whether you have a Class A motor home or a fifth wheel trailer, we have space for you!

 After an extended time on the road, the ferry is a great way to unwind, relax and leave the navigation to us.
 You get a chance to stretch your legs, breathe in the fresh bay breeze, and (hopefully!) see some wildlife as you cross the Delaware Bay!

 Before sailing with us, check out our short video below.
 Then, scroll through our travel tips below to make your ferry experience easy, enjoyable and fun!

 Reservations are highly recommended because each ferry is 2,100 feet and long vehicles, including RVs, are generally held to 20% of the load to allow the most people to cross on any one departure.
 Whereas a late arriving mini-Cooper or compact car can usually be squeezed on the ferry with some creative staging, an RV's length requires more planning.
 RVs are frequently the first loaded on the car deck since they need more space flexibility than a standard vehicle.
 A reservation ensures that we've allotted the needed space for you on your desired departure.
 This is especially important if you're caravaning with other RVs.
 In one case, we had eight Air Streams on board at the same time and got them all on board so they could enjoy the journey together!